gabr-iele/iMuseum/README.md

 ### Repo Structure

-* [[First Iteration](https://github.com/Giulio64/IOT2020BigProject/tree/master/First%20Iteration)] Contains all the documents for the first iteration of the project
+* [[First Iteration](https://github.com/Giulio64/IOT2020BigProject/tree/master/First%20Iteration)] Contains all the documents for the first iteration of the project.

-* [[Presentation](https://github.com/Giulio64/IOT2020BigProject/tree/master/Presentation)] Contains all the piece of code for the presentation tier of the architecture
+* [[Presentation](https://github.com/Giulio64/IOT2020BigProject/tree/master/Presentation)] Contains all the piece of code for the presentation tier of the architecture.

 ### Important links